-Let Our Phoenix Criminal Defense Attorneys Protect Your Rights & Freedom
+Let Our Phoenix Criminal Defense Attorneys Protect Your Rights & Freedom.
+Payment Plans Available.
+Schedule a Free Consultation.

 The Second Amendment of the U.S. Constitution gives every American the right to bear arms.
 However, there are certain responsibilities that come with being a gun owner.
 Although you do not need a permit to purchase a firearm in Arizona, you are required to obtain one to open or concealed carry.
 Additionally, certain individuals are not allowed to own firearms.
 Having a weapon during a commission of a crime can also result in enhanced criminal penalties.